MelissaWilkins/operation-msp/README.md

 # operation-msp
-practice for exams in OOP2
+practice for exams in OOP1 and OOP2